 The designation of Macau as a member city of the UNESCO Creative Cities Network in the field of “gastronomy” would “bring new opportunities for the city to diversify the economy, with gastronomy as a driver to preserve Macau’s cultural identity,” said a statement from the Office of the Secretary for Social Affairs and Culture.

-Andrew Klebanow, a senior partner of U.S.-based consultancy Global Market Advisor LLC, told GGRAsia: “The UNESCO designation will further enhance Macau’s stature as a world-recognised dining destination and further help position the city as place that offers far more than gaming and sight-seeing.”
+Andrew Klebanow, a senior partner of U.S.-based consultancy Global Market Advisors LLC, told GGRAsia: “The UNESCO designation will further enhance Macau’s stature as a world-recognised dining destination and further help position the city as place that offers far more than gaming and sight-seeing.”

 He believes that UNESCO’s decision “recognises both the unique dining culture in Macau… and the profound effect that the SAR’s casinos have played in attracting an incredible array of world class dining operators”.

 “Macau’s casinos serve as a magnet for some of the world’s best restaurateurs and it is important to recognise the gaming industry’s role in making Macau a destination for creative dining experiences,” added Mr Klebanow.

 The analyst said that while casino resorts can provide restaurants with potential patrons and relatively favourable lease terms, having prestigious restaurants in their properties helps to enhance their own brand.

 According to data from Macau’s Statistics and Census Service, visitors to Macau spent on average MOP355 (US$44.18) per head on food and drink in 2016, accounting for 20.9 percent of the total per-capita spending of visitors.

 In its tourism master plan published on September 28, MGTO had reiterated its estimate that annual aggregate non-gaming spending by visitors to Macau could reach between US$12 billion and US$14 billion in 2025.